allaigle/controlAnonymTS/README.md

 # TS_anonym
-// Project of Algo/Prog and MMA - M2 BB
+// Project of Algo/Prog and MMA - with Julien Paris
 // Anonymize time series